mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/pool-configuration-reference/v2-reference/index.md

 enterprise: true
 ---

 # V2 Pool Reference

 The tables below describe all possible configuration options.
 The majority of fields have sensible defaults and should be modified with caution.

-## Configuration Guidelines

-- If a default is not set, it will be left empty, even for objects.
-- Set defaults in the object that is furthest from the root object.
-- Always set a default for arrays.
-- The purpose of "nullable" is to allow the output JSON field to be set to the golang "zero value".
-Without "nullable", the field will be removed altogether from the resulting JSON.
-- Actual validation is done in the code, not expressed in swagger.
-- Since an empty boolean is interpreted as "false", do not set a default.
-- CamelCase.
-- Swagger will only do enum validation if it is a top level definition.

 <a name="pool"></a>
 # pool